 Non-Smith users: You may request this item through Interlibrary Loan at your own library.

 Compulsive hoarding, Hoarding, Activities of daily living, Assessment

 Research on hoarding accumulated over the last two decades has shown that hoarding disorder is a phenomenon separate from both obsessive-compulsive disorder (OCD) and obsessive-compulsive personality disorder (OCPD), and that hoarding disorder burdens both the community and the families of people who hoard.
 More importantly, hoarding interferes with the daily functioning of the individuals with hoarding problems.
 Several self-report, interview-based, and observational measures have been established to assess hoarding symptoms, but there are no validated measures of the daily activities with which hoarding interferes and therefore clinicians and researchers cannot assess the specific nature of the impairment due to hoarding.
 The purpose of the current study was to address this problem by examining the factor structure and psychometric properties of the Activities of Daily Living in Hoarding (ADL-H) scale.
 Confirmatory factor analyses revealed a second-order, three-factor model (Kitchen, Bathroom, and Common Area) of the ADL-H including 12 items.
 The ADL-H demonstrated excellent reliability and validity across two different samples including both self-identified people with hoarding problems and carefully diagnosed participants with hoarding.

 Hristova, Veselina Gencheva, "Activities of daily living scale in hoarding disorder" (2011).
-Theses, Dissertations, and Projects.
-279.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download